publiccodenet/about/activities/philanthropic-fundraising/donating-netherlands.md

 ### Ordinary donation

-An ordinairy donation is a donation you only make once, or a donation that you make annually, but have not documented in an agreement.
+An ordinary donation is a donation you only make once, or a donation that you make annually, but have not documented in an agreement.
 You may deduct your ordinary donation if it meets the following conditions:

 * Your donation will go to an ANBI (public benefit organization)
 * Your donation is voluntary